The Bushfire Risk Management Research Hub

 An evidence base

-The Department recognises that a strong evidence base is needed to assess the impact of energy efficiency policies and programs in NSW.
+The Department recognises that a strong evidence base is needed to assess the impact of energy efficiency policies and programs in New South Wales.
 Any research commissioned by the Hub is tied to NSW Government operational and policy priorities, including Department strategic knowledge needs.

 Energy Efficiency Decision Making Node